 Records of their lively debate document the delegates’ disputes.
 Their conversations show that symbols take on different meanings to different people.
-When presented with the proposed design, one delegate rejected it.
-He felt bags of gold and bales of merchandise should replace the prospector and the bear.
-Senator Mariano Vallejo took another point of view: He believed that a bear should appear only if shown being captured by a lasso-wielding vaquero (cowboy).
+When presented with the proposed design, one delegate rejected it, feeling that bags of gold and bales of merchandise should replace the prospector and the bear.
+Senator Mariano Vallejo held another point of view: He believed that a bear should appear only if shown being captured by a lasso-wielding vaquero (cowboy).
 In the end, the delegates overcame their differences.
 They officially adopted the seal on October 2, 1849.

-In 1907, a stained glass representation of the Great Seal was installed in the ceiling of the second floor hallways leading from the Capitol’s rotunda.
-To show off an exciting technological advance of the time, electricity rather than sunshine was used to light up the seal.
+In 1907, a stained glass representation of the Great Seal was installed in the ceiling of the second floor hallway leading from the Capitol’s rotunda.
+To show off the exciting technological advancements of the time, electricity rather than sunshine was used to light up the seal.

-Today the Great Seal is stamped on all approved bills signed into law, as well as other important government documents.
+Today, the Great Seal is stamped on all approved bills signed into law and other important government documents.
 In fact, a faint image of the seal appears on every California driver’s license.

 California Golden Poppy Mosaic Floors

 Although the California State Capitol dates back to the 1860s, Italian mosaicists installed the marble mosaic floors located on the second floor in the north and south wings of the Capitol during a major remodel of the building in 1906.
-The floor consists of a grey and peach marble background with black, yellow and red marble borders.
+The floor consists of a gray and peach marble background with black, yellow and red marble borders.
 Each section is distinguished by golden poppy designs at the corners and center.
 The marble pieces range from a quarter of an inch to two inches in size.
 Mosaicists working on the floor during the Capitol restoration in the 1970s completely disassembled the floor.
-After they cleaned each of the thousands of marble pieces individually, they reinstalled the floor using the exact process that artisans used to install the floor 70 years prior.
+After they cleaned each of the thousands of marble pieces individually, they reinstalled these mosaics using the exact process that artisans had used 70 years prior.

 Eureka Tile Groupings

 Four large tile groupings featuring Minerva seated with a California grizzly bear and the word Eureka are located in the north and south hallways of the first floor of the Capitol.
 “Eureka” is California’s state motto and translates from the original Greek to “I have found it.”
-The present tile floor coverings are reproductions of tiles that were originally purchased from the Mosaic Tile Company of Zanesville, Ohio, and installed in 1896.
-Visitors can see an example of the original Eureka tile grouping in the Eureka Room, located in the basement of the Capitol, near the cafeteria dining room.
+The tiles used in the existing Eureka mosaics are reproductions of tiles that were originally purchased from the Mosaic Tile Company of Zanesville, Ohio, and installed in 1896.
+Visitors can see an example of the original tile in the Eureka Room, located in the basement of the Capitol near the cafeteria dining room.